 Recently the maestros performed in Geneva.
 I had written an email to their website before their arrival, requesting that they perform Vasanta and they kindly obliged.
 I was delighted to hear Sri Kamakshi live; a week has passed and I am still in an ‘enhanced’ state!

 In this lovely and uplifting Kriti, the poet-composer Tiruvarur Ramaswami Pillai* refers to the Goddess Kamakshi as the embodiment of Music and begs her to come and remove his emptiness and loneliness.
 With this song, I too pray that the good Goddess, the very embodiment of vasantam (Spring), scatter away the emptiness and loneliness of winter and usher in the blooming of devotion and joy in my heart.
+If you would like to know more about this raga, click here.

 I present this fantastic rendition by the young geniuses on the violin, the Maestros Ganesh and Kumaresh.
 It is a radio recording and the sound quality is not the best but it is still superb (26 mins).